-Vu Nguyen Hieu, a 5th grader in Ho Chi Minh City, has just won a silver medal at the 2025 International Mathematics Olympiad - TIMO.
+Vu Nguyen Hieu, a 5th grade student in Ho Chi Minh City, just won a silver medal at the 2025 International Mathematics Olympiad - TIMO.

 Vu Nguyen Hieu was delighted to win a silver medal at the TIMO international mathematics competition.